parsa-ra/LatentPlayInterface/README.md

 download_fairface.sh
 ```

-I also provide the preprocessed version of this dataset you can download it from [here]().
+I also provide the preprocessed version of this dataset you can download it from release.

 # Playing around with the dataset